isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 Perhaps there are some number systems in which it's desirable to have (distinct)
 positive and negative zeroes, but this is not one of them.
-Unfortunately, our
+We are stuck with two
+uncomfortable options---keep the two zeroes and insist that they are in fact two
+different numbers, or duplicate all of our proof effort and somehow work in the
+fact that the two zeroes are different encodings of the same thing.
+Such a thing
+can work, but it's inelegant and pushes our poor decisions down the line to
+every subsequent user of our numbers.

+There really is no good solution here, so we must conclude that our second
-second attempt at defining the integers is also flawed, but it points us in the
+attempt at defining the integers is also flawed.
+However, it points us in the
 right direction.
 Really, the only problem here is our *interpretation of the
 syntax.* This brings us to our third, and final implementation for the integers: